close

 ```html

 🕒 Hours: The hours vary throughout the year.
-We advise you to check their website to know the hours during your visit.
+We advise you to consult their website to know the hours during your visit.

 💶 Prices: €12.90 per adult and €8.30 for children/students aged 6 to 18 - Tickets are only sold on site.